Photo Courtesy of Jim Witmer

 Checks, Mastercard or Visa, and Proper ID is Required.

-This year's Black Friday Pet Adoption Event on Friday, November 28th will be another huge success thanks to the generosity of Lucky's Taproom & Eatery in the Oregon District.
+This year's Black Friday Pet Adoption Event on Friday, November 28th was another huge success thanks to the generosity of Lucky's Taproom & Eatery in the Oregon District.
 Thank you, Lucky's, for the generous donation!!